hasanhashim1/SEC-440/Project 1-SEC-440 - Network Redundancy/vyos1 and vyos2.md

 * taking a snapshot:
   ![8.png](./Images/8.png)
 # vyos2 configuration
-* Go to edit settings and your LAN in the adapter 2, as shown below:
+* Go to edit settings and add your LAN in the adapter 2, as shown below:

 ![9.png](./Images/9.png)